DhavalKapil/elasticsearch-lua/README.md

 A low level client for Elasticsearch written in Lua.
 This is a fork of the original repo by Dhaval Kapil, which he no longer maintains.
 This repo does not try to be all things to all people.
-It specifically supports Elasticsearch 6.x (at the moment) and Lua 5.1/LuaJIT 2.0.
+It specifically supports Elasticsearch 6.x (at the moment) and Lua 5.1, 5.2, 5.3 and LuaJIT 2.0.

 In accordance with the official low level clients, the client accepts associative arrays in the form of lua table as parameters.